Edward J. Robson

 Each Robson Resort Community offers unsurpassed luxury homes within communities that combine a beautiful setting and live up to founder Ed Robson’s passion for creating excellence in every retirement resort.

-More than 100 awards and honors have been bestowed to the Robson Resort Communities over the past 40 years recognizing Ed Robson and his team for outstanding achievements in the homebuilding industry.
+More than 100 awards and honors have been bestowed to the Robson Resort Communities over the past five decades recognizing Ed Robson and his team for outstanding achievements in the homebuilding industry.

-Robson’s impressive accolades include Entrepreneur of the Year Award from Arizona State University, Outstanding Business Leader from Northwood University, the Doctor of Humane Letters from Colorado College, a Golden Hammer award for his generous donations to Habitat for Humanity, as well as the Lee T. Hanley Community Leadership Award from the Arizona Diamondbacks Foundation.
+Robson’s impressive accolades include Entrepreneur of the Year Award from Arizona State University, Outstanding Business Leader from Northwood University, the Doctor of Humane Letters from Colorado College, the prestigious Grand Award from the Home Builders Association of Central Arizona, a Golden Hammer award for his generous donations to Habitat for Humanity, the Semper Fidelis Award by the Marine Corps Scholarship Foundation, as well as the Lee T. Hanley Community Leadership Award from the Arizona Diamondbacks Foundation.

-In addition, Robson has been honored by the National Association of Home Builders 55+ Housing Council with an Icon of the Industry award.
+In addition, Robson has been honored by the National Association of Home Builders 55+ Housing Council with a Builder of the Year award and also an Icon of the Industry award.
 The National Association of Home Builders also honored Robson with a Best in American Living “Hall of Fame” award for significantly impacting the residential design and construction field.
-Robson’s personal favorite was his induction into his high school Hall of Fame in Arlington, Massachusetts.

 One of the most important parts of Ed Robson’s life has been philanthropy.
 He prides himself on giving back to the community and making a positive difference in people’s lives.

-Philanthropic efforts by Robson include significant contributions to charitable organizations, cultural & educational endeavors and health-related organizations.
-Robson’s philanthropic support includes the American Heart Association, Barrow Neuroscience Tower at St. Joseph’s hospital, Crisis Nursery, Arizona Humane Society, Marine Corps Scholarship Foundation, Wounded Warrior Project, Arizona State University, University of Arizona, and Childhelp USA.
+Philanthropic efforts by Robson include significant contributions to charitable organizations, cultural & educational endeavors, and health-related organizations.
+Robson’s philanthropic support includes the Barrow Neuroscience Tower at St. Joseph’s hospital, Marine Corps Scholarship Foundation, Wounded Warrior Project, Arizona State University, and the University of Arizona.

 In 2008, the Ed Robson Family branch of the Boys and Girls Club of Metro Phoenix opened its doors, and in 2015 contributions were made to Boys Hope Girls Hope of Arizona to help revitalize the Boys Hope home.